kavitab7/Calendar_app/README.md

 # Calendar App

-A communication management app with an admin panel for configuring company data and communication methods, and a user interface for tracking and managing communications.
+A communication management app built using **React.js** with an admin panel for configuring company data and communication methods, and a user interface for tracking and managing communications. **Bootstrap** is used for styling.

 [Live Demo](https://calender-app-entnt.netlify.app/)